-2. Offer Incentives
+2. Offer the sponsor incentives

 Here are some ideas to help sweeten the deal:

-- Include the sponsor’s logo in all of your promotional gear
+- Include the sponsor’s logo in all of your promotional gear.

 - Encourage your social media followers to “like” or share the sponsor’s content